 More importantly the NCES found that 75% of students who completed a professional doctorate (such as a law degree) had student loans.
 They also report the average total loan balance was about $186,600 per borrower.

-Three Common Ways to Pay for Law School
+Three Common Ways on How to Pay for Law School

 First-year students are expected to focus fully on schoolwork.
 Also, there is an ABA-mandated limit on the number of hours full-time law students are permitted to work.
 Here is a bit more information about popular sources of funding.
 Compare these guidelines to your goals so you can make an informed choice.